 ‘Slashers’ and alternate entrepreneurship

 On the other hand, companies are also encouraging their employees to take entrepreneurial initiatives within the boundaries of their organisations.
 Google was once famous for letting its employees work on “out-of-the-box” personal projects during their “20% time”.
 New managerial techniques and tools encourage employees to work more autonomously, propose new ideas, and gain control over their labour process.
-Some employees can choose to combine an entrepreneurial activity with a salaried job: more than 2 million workers in France are said to be “slashers” .(Editor’s note: Slasher is French slang describing people who hold more than one job).
+Some employees can choose to combine an entrepreneurial activity with a salaried job: more than 2 million workers in France are said to be “slashers” .(Editor’s note: Slasher is slang describing people who hold more than one job).

 RGCS research also reveals new career trajectories that transcend the boundaries of entrepreneurship and salaried work.
 Some individuals start out as entrepreneurs only to develop the proper skills to eventually be recruited by an organisation as a salaried worker while others have the reverse strategy: they decide to start in a traditional organisation in order to gain the experience and the network required to start their own project as entrepreneurs.